Gallaudet Moves Classes and Finals Online

 Students have also been encouraged to move out of dormitories.
 However, the university hopes that commencement will be in person.

-At Gallaudet, the positivity rate on for COVID-19 rose from less than 0.5 percent to 2.6 percent in just two weeks, from April 11 to Wednesday.
+At Gallaudet, the positivity rate for COVID-19 rose from less than 0.5 percent to 2.6 percent in just two weeks, from April 11 to 27.

 Howard University, which is also in Washington, made a similar decision this month.